KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Quanon

-**Description:** Improves the appearance of the droid HK-47 by adding more detail, dimming the shine of his armor, and generally making his appearance more thematically consistent.
+**Description:** Improves the appearance of HK-47 by adding more detail, dimming the shine of his armor, and generally making his appearance in the first game more closely approximate a cleaner version of his appearance from KOTOR 2.

 **Category & Tier:** Graphics Improvement / 2 - Recommended